marvinpinto/charlesbot/README.md

 A few make targets that might be useful to you:
 - `make checkstyle`
 - `make test`
+- `make run`

 ## The Why's

 My original motivation behind this project was to get my hands dirty with Python 3 + asyncio and it's been a neat learning experience.

+#### `python-slackclient`

 This currently uses the [python-slackclient][7] library to handle the underlying websocket communication but I intend on replacing that with an asyncio native websocket solution eventually.

+#### Plugin system

 The "plugin" architecture was designed to be drop-in-place without having to touch the core system, but it isn't where I would like it to be and still needs